mustafa-korkmaz/software-diary/DesignPatterns/Creational/Singleton/readme.md

 ## Advantages
 - Can implement interfaces.
-- Can be lazy-loaded and has static initialization.
+- Can be lazy-loaded and have static initialization.
 - Provides a single point of access to a particular instance, so it is easy to maintain.

 ## Disadvantages